shashichander009/js-data-project/README.md

 ## Language and Libraries

 This project is built with HTML, CSS, JavaScript and Python 3.7.4.
-For charting, have used [highcharts]( https://www.highcharts.com/)
+For charting, we have used [highcharts]( https://www.highcharts.com/)

 ## Installation